fwup-home/fwup/README.md

 }
 ```

-See the functions in the task section for getting and setting U-boot variables.
+See the functions in the task section for getting and setting U-Boot variables.

-NOTE: Currently, I've only implemented support for U-boot environments that I
+NOTE: Currently, I've only implemented support for U-Boot environments that I
 use.
 Notably, this doesn't support redundant environments, big endian targets,
 and writes to raw NAND parts.
 Please consider contributing back support for
 these if you use them.

-If `fwup`'s U-boot support does not meet your needs, it is always possible to
+If `fwup`'s U-Boot support does not meet your needs, it is always possible to
 create environment images using the `mkenvimage` utility and `raw_write` them
 to the proper locations.
 This is probably more appropriate when setting lots of
 variables.